neomatrix369/OpenJDKProductivityTool/mani/openJDKProdTool/Readme.md

 Libraries & frameworks
 ----------------------
 The below libraries / frameworks are included into the project and some of them are needed for successfully compilation.
 The pom.xml file helps to resolve these dependencies.

      * JUnit 4 (required)
-	* JBehave (required) (http://jbehave.org/download.html (See bottom of the page for instructions))
+     * JBehave (required)
      * Mokito
      * Hamcrest
      * Log4J
      * SLF4J

 Note: some of the above can be installed via the Help > Install New Software menu option in Eclipse or by dropping the .jar files into the plugins folder.

 The rest are covered by the pom.xml or require manual intervention.
 JBehave is required to wire the BDD stories with Java classes & methods will need to be manually installed.

 Resources